Chapter 4: Introduction

 As a live entertainment tradition, vaudeville offered a rotating bill of short, diverse acts that might include singers, comedians, dancers, magicians, jugglers, ventriloquists, trained animals, dramatic monologues, and even early film shorts.
 Its eclectic format appealed to audiences of all ages, social classes, and geographic regions, making it the most visible and accessible form of live entertainment in the early 20th century.
 Vaudeville stages provided testing grounds for new performers, popular songs, and trends in American culture.

 The expansion of vaudeville was made possible in large part by the country’s growing railroad infrastructure.
-In fact, the national touring routes first established for professional baseball teams helped lay the groundwork for traveling vaudeville troupes.
+In fact, the national touring routes first established for professional baseball teams helped lay the basis for traveling vaudeville troupes.
 Just as sports teams moved city to city for scheduled games and barnstormed across the West during the offseason, vaudeville performers used the same train lines to travel between theaters.
-This transportation network enabled vaudeville to thrive in urban centers and small towns alike, creating a unified system of popular entertainment that connected Americans across regional divides.
+The national railroad network enabled vaudeville to thrive in metropolitan areas and small towns alike, creating a unified system of popular entertainment that connected Americans across regional divides.

 As performers and musical acts traveled from stage to stage, they carried the latest Tin Pan Alley hits, which standardized popular taste and established a shared cultural identity.
 Baseball, too, contributed to this growing national culture.
 The sport’s touring mode, which was interconnected with the vaudeville circuit in major cities, helped make it America’s pastime, and its biggest stars became early media celebrities.
 During the off-season, some players—most famously Babe Ruth—took to the vaudeville stage, entertaining crowds with comedy routines, songs, or personal anecdotes.